 - Spencer in Freddy's Dead: The Final Nightmare gets stoned and sucked into a game and is promptly killed by Freddy and his custom "Power Glove".

-- In TRON, computer programmer Flynn gets kidnapped by the Master Control Program into the computer system and is forced to compete in video games.
+- In TRON, computer programmer Flynn gets kidnapped by the Master Control Program into the computer system and is forced to compete in video games "until he dies playing".
+He escapes, not by winning, but by spotting a hole made when one of his opponents crashed into the wall and making a break for it.
+Probably best not to think too hard about that.
 TRON: Legacy (and the Tron 2.0 Alternate Continuity) kicks this up a notch or two with a different villain and such, but the premise stays the same.

 - Almost all of the film Existenz takes place in a virtual reality gameworld with assassins stalking the main characters.

 - In the Bishop Of Battle segment of the four-part film Nightmares, J. J. Cooney is trapped inside the eponymous video game, after failing to complete level 13 the game becomes real.